phi1eas/canvas-api/README.md

 Now we have a local copy of the Canvas pages in the `docs` directory, each chapter and section should have its own subdirectory.
 The markdown files are supported by https://github.com/vuejs/vuepress and we can serve this directory like the previous section.
 The next steps will convert the vuepress pages to a pdf, note that this part uses yarn, but npm can also be used.

-5. Install the npm packages, e.g. run `yarn` in the root directory
+5. Install the npm packages, e.g. run `yarn add vuepress` in the root directory
 6. Start the local server, e.g. `yarn run docs:dev`.
 This will output an IP: `VuePress dev server listening at http://localhost:8080/`.
 7. Scrape the local server, convert these to pdf files and merge these.
 This can easily be done with a Python script, be sure to give the IP as a parameter, e.g. `python vuepress2pdf.py http://localhost:8080`.
 Note that this script requires a few Python packages which should be installed with `pip install --user <package-name>`.
 8. Done!
 The pdf is in `./pdf/Information Theory.pdf`, all seperate sections can be found in the same directory.